• Skip to primary navigation

 Instructions

-• Preheat oven to 400°.
-Coat sheet pan with cooking spray, shortening, or line with parchment paper.
+• Pre-heat oven and prepare the pans: Preheat to 400°F. Coat a baking sheet with cooking spray or shortening, or line with parchment paper.

-• Sift together flour, baking soda, and salt into a small bowl; set aside.
+• Mix the dry ingredients: In a small bowl, sift together flour, baking soda, and salt; set aside.

-• In a large bowl, with an electric mixer, cream butter and sugar until fluffy.
+• Cream the wet ingredients: In a large bowl, use an electric mixer to cream margarine and sugar until fluffy.
 Beat in egg and vanilla.
-Add flour mixture and beat until combined, beat in milk.

-• Drop by rounded teaspoonfuls onto prepared sheet pan.
-Gently flatten each cookie with the bottom of a glass dipped in sugar crystals.
-Bake 8-10 minutes or until edges are lightly browned.
-Cool on wire rack.
+• Form the cookies: Drop rounded teaspoonfuls of batter onto the prepared sheet pan.
+Flatten each slightly with the bottom of a glass dipped in sugar crystals.

 Notes